FadyFathey/Xpress-Word-Shop/README.md

 # Express-World-Store
-A fullstack e-commerce website built with React and Redux.
+A fullstack e-commerce MEARN STACK website built with React and Redux.

 # Features
 Shop products and add items to cart